FrankGrieger/myObjectDetector/README.md

 The application has two major tasks:

-1. Capture images from the camera of the iOS device
+1. Capture images from the camera of the iOS device.
-2. Use a trained model to classify objects in the field of view of the camera
+2. Use a trained model to classify objects in the field of view of the camera.

 One of my design goals was not to use the Storyboard design in xcode, but rather to code my views using SwiftUI.